-- Complete all courses outlined in program requirements to equal a total of 121.5 academic/clinical trimester credits - Complete all NARM required clinical experiences.
-(In order to assure requirement currency requirements for the year you plan to graduate, please refer to MEAC Students and Graduates North American Registry of Midwives (narm.org) - Pass all Integrated Assessments - Complete a doula training - Current NRP and CPR certifications - Copy of required practice guidelines, emergency care plan, and informed disclosure - Current membership in a local or national midwifery organization - All core midwifery courses must have been completed within the last ten years - Pass all core midwifery courses with at least a B- grade, and all other courses with at least a C grade.
-Core midwifery courses are indicated in dark red font in the

-Course Descriptions section of the MCU Course Catalog.

-- Minimum cumulative GPA of 2.5 - All clinical experiences from the first observed to the last primary birth experience must be within the last ten years. - Pass the NARM exam or the MCU Comprehensive Exam.
+- Complete a birth doula training - Complete all courses outlined in program requirements to equal a total of 121.5 academic/clinical trimester credits - Complete NARM and state-required clinical experiences - If state licensure requirements are greater than the NARM clinical requirements, the student must meet the NARM and state requirements - Please refer to MEAC Students and Graduates -North American Registry of Midwives (narm.org) - Please refer to Midwifery Licensure Requirements: State by State

+- Complete all clinical experiences from the first observed to the last primary birth experience within the last ten years - Pass all Integrated Assessments - Current NRP and CPR certifications - Copy of required practice guidelines, emergency care plan, and informed disclosure - Current membership in a local or national midwifery organization - Complete all core midwifery courses within the last ten years - Pass all core midwifery courses with at least a B- grade, and all other courses with at least a C grade.
+Core midwifery courses are indicated in dark red font in the Course Descriptions section of the MCU Course Catalog. - Minimum cumulative GPA of 2.5 - Pass the NARM exam or the MCU Comprehensive Exam.
 The NARM exam is required to receive the Certified Professional Midwife credential.